The-Portal-Bot/Documentation/portal-website/docs/descriptions.md

 ## [Text Interpreter](interpreter/description)

-Text Interpreter is a program used by Portal when asked to generate a channel's name.
+Text Interpreter is a program used by Portal when asked to generate a channel name.
 For example if you have set your voices name to `./set v.regex $status_list` portal knows thats `status_list` is a variable, as it is proceded by the symbol _$_  (portal can read variables, attributes, pipes and structures as seen bellow).<br />